 However, there is always the possibility that the seller will review all the offers over the first week and then come back to all the buyers who made competitive bids to ask for a final bid, hoping to drive the price for the property higher.
 Naturally, buyers aren’t in favor of this process because things are in a state of flux and the footing shifts as each potential buyer reassesses how much they want the property and high how they are willing to go.

 In this case, an escalation clause with the first offer puts the buyer at a disadvantage when the bidding reopens in the second week.
 The seller’s agent may legally reveal the top bid of the escalation clause to all potential buyers and thus give all parties a base from which to start their new bids.

 Before considering adding an escalation clause into any offer you make on a property, make sure you understand the role of a buyer’s real estate agent and that your agent has a thorough grasp of property values.
 It would also come in handy if your agent has a history of working with the seller’s agent to gauge the approach that agent may take.
 Knowing the market cannot only save you money, but also potential heartbreak if you lose a property you cherish.

 To learn more about a contract escalation clause example, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.